aalekseev/10-steps-security-pycon-ee-2020/slides/10-user-input.md

 <!-- note

-Django ORM is your security blanket here, it will sanitize the user input for you.
-However if you provided it with SQL query with user input already there, there is not much Django can do about it.
+Best if you can use Django ORM, not only it makes code more readable, but it also protects you from this kind of things out of the box.
+No extra step needed.

-Using Django ORM might not be possible in some situations - for example legacy code with huge 200 lines SQL statement that nobody understands anymore and it was not updated for 5 years.
+And if using Django ORM is not possible in some situations - for example legacy code with huge 200 lines SQL statement that nobody understands anymore.

 In this case it is totally fine to pass user input as paramethers, that way it also will be sanitized and escaped by Django and the database.